nguyentienduan/MineSweeper-Game/README.md

     python app.py
 6. Open a web browser to `http:127.0.0.1:5000` to access the application.

-📝 How to Play
+## 📝 How to Play
-Click on any cell on the board to reveal its content.
+1.Click on any cell on the board to reveal its content.
-Use the numbers revealed to deduce the locations of mines.
+2.Use the numbers revealed to deduce the locations of mines.
-Right-click on a cell to place a flag if you suspect it contains a mine.
+3.Right-click on a cell to place a flag if you suspect it contains a mine.
-Clear all non-mine cells to win the game.
+4.Clear all non-mine cells to win the game.
 Be careful not to detonate any mines!